vlkale/QCDGridBench/README.md

 # QCDBench
-This is a repository benchmark for Grid code of ECP lattice QCD project
+This is a repository for a benchmark and reproducer codes for Grid code of ECP lattice QCD project.